 A normal day wraps up with dinner and an evening program for each aidah, but not every day is normal.
 Our Shabbat schedule is very different, with more singing, resting, and together time.
 Special events like Maccabiah or the Tsofim Caravan Show can also mix things up!

-Campers on our three alternative tracks—for young campers, ninth-graders, and CITs—have a lot of overlap with those in the standard three-week session:
+Campers on our three alternative tracks—for young campers, teens, and CITs—have a lot of overlap with those in the standard three-week session:

 - Young Camper’s Program (2nd-3rd Grade): Other than having a shorter session than their peers, these campers’ have the exact same schedules as everyone else

-- Segel Program (9th Grade): When our intrepid adventurers aren’t on their trek across the Southwest, they also follow a standard camp schedule
+- Segel Program (9th and 10th Grade): When our intrepid adventurers aren’t on their trek across the Southwest, they also follow a standard camp schedule

-- Machon (11th Grade): Before leaving for Israel, Machon will share some of the programming and meal times with other campers, (coming summer 2018)
+- Gesher (11th Grade): Before leaving for Israel, Gesher will share some of the programming and meal times with other campers

-- CIT Program: In the mornings, CITs will have leadership training sessions and time off.
-Instead of getting together with their own aidah (age group) for tefillot, peulot, and evening activities, CITs will be with their supervising counselors and assigned cabins.
+- CIT Program (12th Grade): In the mornings, CITs will have leadership training sessions and time off.
+Instead of getting together with their own aidah (age group) for t’fillot, peulot, and evening activities, CITs will be with their supervising counselors and assigned cabins.